maci0/gke-inference-from-scratch/part1.md

 ### 8.1 Understanding the Software Stack

-Before installing the NCCL plugin, let's understand how the different software components work together:
+Before installing the NCCL plugin, let's try to understand how the different software components work together:

 **The Complete Stack:**